The weak Frenet frame of non-smooth curves with finite total curvature and absolute torsion: Introduction

 where $s(t)$ is the inverse of the increasing and bijective function

-Finally, in Sec.~\ref{Sec:smooth}, we make use of an analytical approach in order to define the binormal and principal normal of smooth regular curves with inflection points.
-Namely, if $|\dot c(s_0)|=1$ but $\ddot c(s_0)=0_{\gR^3}$, in terms of the first non-zero higher order derivative $c^{(n)}(s_0)$ of $c$ at $s_0$, in Proposition~\ref{PFS} we get:
+In Sec.~\ref{Sec:smooth}, we make use of an analytical approach in order to define the binormal and principal normal of smooth regular curves with inflection points.
+In fact, if $|\dot c(s_0)|=1$ but $\ddot c(s_0)=0_{\gR^3}$, the first non-zero higher order derivative $c^{(n)}(s_0)$ of $c$ at $s_0$ satisfies $\dot c(s_0)\perp c^{(n)}(s_0)$ and hence it plays a role in the definition of the binormal.
+Therefore, following Fenchel \cite{Fe} in order to define the normal as in \eqref{int-normal}, in Proposition~\ref{PFS} we get: